skylight-hq/skylight.digital/pages/career-pathways/user-researcher.md

   </li>
 </ol>

-A principal user researcher leads user researchers in an organisation and attracts and builds talent.
+A principal user researcher leads user researchers in an organization and attracts and builds talent.
 At this level, you’ll be expected to be an expert practitioner who can define and assure best practice, influence organizational strategy and priorities, and collaborate with colleagues across government.

 #### Skills needed for this level